Comparison Review: Fastpacking Shoes for Going a Little Faster and Further Than Usual

 - summary

-About the fast packing shoes compared this time
+About the fastpacking shoes we compared this time

-Below are the five fast packing shoes models we chose this time.
-This time, we chose all mid-cut lightweight ones that are less than 400g.
-These include trekking shoes, as well as models that are based on trail running shoes and are mid-cut.
+Below are the five fastpacking shoe models we chose this time.
+All of them are mid-cut and lightweight, weighing less than 400g.
+Some of them are trekking shoes, while others are mid-cut models based on trail running shoes

 - Hoka one one: Speedgoat MID WP